murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 - RIPEMD-160 is the replacement for RIPEMD-128 that remains secure today and is the most commonly used of the RIPEMD variants.
 It produces a 160-bit hash value.

 Comparison of Hash Algorithm Value Lengths

+HAVAL - 128,160,192,224,256
+HMAC - Variable
+MD5 - 128
+SHA1 - 160
+SHA2,224/SHA3,224 - 224
+SHA2,256/SHA3,256 - 256
+SHA2,384/SHA3,384 - 384
+SHA2,512/SHA3,512 - 512
+RIPEMD128 - 128
+RIPEMD160 - 160
+RIPEMD256 - 256
+RIPEMD320 - 320

 Digital Signatures

+What is a digital signature?
+How do we get it?

+Function:
+-Enforce non-repudiation to ensure that the message truly came from the sender.
+-Ensure integrity - that the message was not altered in transit(maliciously or accidentally)

+Applications of Digital signatures
+- Authenticate code distributions and s/w patches

+Generating a digital signature
+Digital signatures rely on Public key cryptography and hash algorithms

+Steps.

+Sender side
+Run the message through a hashing algorithm to generate a message digest Run the message digest through an encryption algorithm (use senders private key) to generate a digital signature Attach the digital signature to the message and send to recipient

+Receiver side
+Run the digital signature through a decryption algorithm (use senders public key) Run the message through a hashing algorithm ro generate a message digest.
+The receiver compares the message digest received with the generated digest.
+If they match, integrity is maintained.
+If not,the message was altered in transit.

+How do we provide confidentiality with digital signatures?
+Lets look at the same case above

+Sender side
+Run the message through a hashing algorithm to generate a message digest Run the message digest through an encryption algorithm (use senders private key) to generate a digital signature Attach the digital signature to the message
+Run the message and digital signature through an encryption algorithm (using the receivers public key)

+Receiver side
+Use the receivers private key to decrypt the message.
+Run the digital signature through a decryption algorithm (use senders public key) Run the message through a hashing algorithm ro generate a message digest.
+The receiver compares the message digest received with the generated digest.
+If they match, integrity is maintained.
+If not,the message was altered in transit.

+Adding the few steps above ensures confidentiality as the entire message is encryped before transmission.
+Encrrpted using receivers public key and decryped using the receivers private key.

+HMAC
+This stands for Hashing Message Authentication Code
+It implements partial digital signatures to ensure integrity during transmission However, this does not provide non repudiation.

+Which key should you use?
+When you want to encrypt a confidential message?
+Use the receivers public key When you want to decrypt a confidential message?
+Use the receivers private key When you want to digitally sign a message you are sending?
+Use the senders private key When verifying the signature on a message received?
+Use the senders public key

+HMAC combines with other hashing algoriths such as MD5, SHA2, SHA3 using a shared secret key.
+Where would one apply HMAC?
+Where symettric keys are used.
+It serves as a middleground between encrypted message digest algorithm and computationally expensive digital signatures based on PKI

+Digital Signature Standard
+This is a document that specifies federally approved digital signature algorithms.
+This standard specifies approved encyption algorithms
+1. DSA - Digital Signature Algorithm specifies in FIPs 186-4
+2. RSA algorithm
+3. ECDSA - Elliptic Curve DSA

+### Public key Infrastructure
+This provides hybrid cryptography.
+It combines symmetric ans asymmetric encryption, hashing algorithms and digital signatures.
+This enables communication between previous unknown parties.

+Components of PKI
+1. Digital certificates
+2. Certificate Authorities

+Digital Certificates
+This is assurance that people we are communicating with are who they say they are.
+A digital certificate os a verifies public key
+They are governed under x.509 standard

+Contents of a digital signature
+1. The version of x.509
+2. Serial number
+3. Signature Algorithm identifier (the technique used by CA to sign the contents of the certificate
+4. Issuer name (The CA that issued the certificate)
+5. Validity period
+6. Subjects name (Common Name and distinguihed name of the entity owning the public key)
+7. The subjects public key

+What does a wildcard mean?
+It indicates that the certificate is good for subdomains as well.

+Certificate Authorities
+Thisis the glue of the PKI
+It is a notarization service for Digital signatures Examples of CAs: Symantec, AWS, digicert.

 ### Cryptographic systems and solutions